 Committees, Offices & Services

-THE OFFICE OF SUSTAINABILITY
+OFFICE OF SUSTAINABILITY

 The Office of Sustainability evolved out of the efforts of the Sustainable Campus Committee, Facility Services Sustainability Initiatives team, the ASUM Sustainability Center, and the Recycling Oversight Committee.
 These groups coordinated various campus sustainability efforts and worked hard to create a united Office of Sustainability with a full-time Sustainability Coordinator.
 The first Sustainability Coordinator for the Office of Sustainability, Cherie Peacock, started January 2009.
 In September 2014, Eva Rocke filled the coordinator role.
 The Office of Sustainability currently includes the ASUM Sustainability Coordinator, two full-time recycling program employees, a 10-month AmeriCorps Energy Corps service member, and the students hired to collect and process recyclable materials.